Basic

 Know What is Going On -

-"You must establish simple and direct means to find out what is
+"You must establish simple and direct means to find

 going on in detail in the area of your responsibility.
 I require